cs-uob/COMS10013/docs/materials.md

 # Unit Materials

-_We are still working on the links to the lecture videos._

 The idea behind the workshops is that you watch the videos and read the lecture notes before coming to the indicated workshop, and during the workshop you work on the problem sheet.
 Of course you can have a look at the problem sheet before the workshop too.
 After the workshop, you check your own solutions against the sample solutions handed out.

 ## Linear Algebra (Weeks 13-17)